greg-raven/Uncommon-Sense/_posts/2013-03-12-reliance-on-government-for-needs.md

 ---
-title: 'Reliance on government for needs'
+title: "Reliance on government for needs"
 layout: post
 categories:
 - socialism